madhushree007/madhushree007/README.md

 ## Madhushree Gupta

 ##### Hi there 👋  I am Madhu.
 I am a Front End Developer.
-I have a decade of experience in development of multiple type of website.
+I have been developing multiple small scale websites for many years using HTML, CSS and wordpress.
 I am passionate about awesome functional, accessible, responsive, pixel perfect and well-tested UIs.
+Now I am using current technologies like React, TypeScript, Express, Node and GraphQL for my projects.

 <img align="right" alt="illustration of web developer with laptop" src="./uploads/animation_300_kilkrhtd.gif" width="300" />